ANALYSIS-U.S. trade gambit puts Mexican energy policies in firing line

 "It looks difficult for Mexico to defend all the measures that are being identified," Vejar said.

-Business associations argue the policies have led to unjust treatment of private firms, and breach laws liberalizing the energy market passed under the previous Mexican government.
+Business associations argue the policies have led to unjust treatment of private firms like Talos Energy TALO.N and Spain's Iberdrola IBE.MC, and breach laws liberalizing the energy market passed under the previous Mexican government.

 The Mexican president says tweaks he made to USMCA give Mexico the right to put the interests of the state first.